ayaangazali/bridgeai-rapid-aid/README.md

 - Persist data with MongoDB (already included as a dependency in `backend/package.json`)
 - Add Socket.IO client in the frontend to receive realtime updates
-- Add authentication for volunteers and organizations
+- Add authentication for volunteers and organizations.